What is NLP?

 In fact, perhaps most people who undertake NLP Practitioner training are doing it for themselves.
 The NLP skills learned, do, however, enhance their current job and future prospects, and the certification means you take away proof of the competence you have gained; a useful addition to your CV.

 NLP Practitioner modules are also the first step for people wanting to continue with NLP at a higher level.
 They are the starting point for coaches and trainers who might eventually want to teach or practice NLP professionally.

 NLP School is aligned, recognised and accredited by NLP University in Santa Cruz, California, which as one independent consultant put it, supplies ‘the gold standard in NLP training.’
 In existence for more than 20 years, Robert Dilts and Judith Delozier’s NLP University and its International Trainers Network is regarded as the most respected and rigorous NLP trainers’ institute in the world, and the certification is accepted accordingly.

-We’re very pleased that the Institute of Leadership and Management has certified us as a recognised provider for our NLP Practitioner course.
-The ILM is the UK’s largest leadership and management awarding body – and gives another quality mark of assurance to our training.
+We’re very pleased that the International Coaching Federation has certified us as an accredited provider for our NLP Practitioner course.
+The ICF is the Worlds largest coaching membership and accreditation body – this gives another quality mark of assurance to our training.

 Some NLP trainers certify people in one week: why is your NLP Practitioner course longer?

 We hold the reputation of NLP very highly.
 We know people can learn through reading and videos, but for skill development – and NLP is fundamentally a set of skills – nothing can replace the extensive and thorough direct experience that a proper NLP Practitioner course provides.